DEPARTMENTS & OFFICES >

 Claire Grazioli - firstname.lastname@example.org

-The Vice President of Finance prepares and maintains the Panhellenic Council budget, bills and collects Council dues, and manages the Panhellenic Council bank account.
+The Vice President of Operations serves as secretary of the organization and prepares and maintains the Panhellenic Council budget, bills and collects Council dues, and manages the Panhellenic Council bank account.

 Vice President of Community Relations

 Karly Spangle - email@example.com